programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 **Repeat** this replacement as many times as necessary until there are no further matches.
 It should take you seven iterations.

-Our patterns have not done anything with phrases like ‘and 3 from tuberculosis.’
+Our patterns have not done anything with phrases like 'and 3 from tuberculosis.'
 We can match those phrases and reverse the order so that the disease name appears before the count:

 *Replace* `and ([0-9])+ from ([a-z ]+)`